Sergong/manpi-config/README.md

 # manpi-config
-Ansible Playbooks for Raspberry Pi Manjaro-KDE setup
+Ansible Playbooks for configuration of Raspberry Pi Manjaro-KDE

+## Requirements

+Ansible (>= 2.8) needs to be installed.
+On Manjaro, use the following command: pacman -S ansible

+The vault.yml should include the following variables:
+- vnc_pass:

+## Included Files

-Project contains the following files
+This project contains the following files:
 - adhoc                 -> Adhoc script for initial setup (passwordless sudo on localhost)
 - ansible.cfg           -> contain ansible config for executing against the local host
 - config-avahi.yml      -> Playbook to install and configure Bonjour for local dynamic dns